StoneCypher/typescript_talk_feb2019/flow notes.md

 You care about your time, and your boss cares about money

 Some kind of incentives are aligned joke belongs here

-...

-percent of time actually programming: 52% percent of programming time debugging: 55% supported by study, backed up by webstorm

-we believe in big names, right? percent of airbnb bugs would have been fixed by ts: something in the 60s